Serverless Web Apps: "Client-Service" Architecture Explained

 Reliable

-A Reliable test suite passes or fails consistently across test runs and environments.
+A reliable test suite passes or fails consistently across test runs and environments.
 The results are completely deterministic, and solely a function of whether or not the system under test has the expected behavior.
-It is not dependent on the order the tests are run, user input, the state of a database, network access, the presence of ephemeral files, or any other state or process that is not completely controlled by the test suite itself (which, again, runs in about a second).
+It is not dependent on the order the tests are run, whether they're run serially or in parallel, user input, the state of a database, network access, the presence of ephemeral files, or any other state or process that is not completely controlled by the test suite itself (which, again, runs hundreds of tests per second).
 This means that any sort of external database setup/teardown is probably not feasible on a per test basis.

 Exhaustive